eriter/fluffy-tribble/README.md

 To test the hide/show functionality, please mark a video or two as hidden on the dashboard page and check that they are subsequently hidden from the playlist within the same server session.

+Note that I've retained the initial skeleton for comparison, but my changes are largely in ./public and ./server.js

 ## Architectural overview